PrezzaTechnologies/Developer-Samples/FTPResponseExporter/README.md

 https://[CUSTOMERURL].checkboxonline.com,[USERNAME],[PASSWORD],[TEMPLATEID],1,0,StartDate,Yesterday,,true,1,9/8/2012,9/11/2014,true,true,true,true,true,true,true,true,true,[FILENAME].csv
 ```

-You can add as many different installations, or surveys as you want to this file as long as they are seperated by line breaks.
-For instance if I want to export 3 surveys, 2 from the same installation and 1 from a seperate one my file would look like this :
+You can add as many different installations, or surveys as you want to this file as long as they are separated by line breaks.
+For instance if I want to export 3 surveys, 2 from the same installation and 1 from a separate one my file would look like this :

 ```sh
 https://dev.checkboxonline.com,[USERNAME],[PASSWORD],1000,1,0,StartDate,Yesterday,,true,1,9/8/2012,9/11/2014,true,true,true,true,true,true,true,true,true,survey1.csv